 Immunization is a process that helps your body fight off diseases caused by certain viruses and bacteria.

-- Immunization can occur naturally or by exposing your body to vaccines, usually by injections or "shots".
+- Immunity can occur naturally or by exposing your body to vaccines through injections ('shots), orally (by mouth) or by nasal spray.

-- These shots help to build immunity against certain diseases that your body has trouble fighting on its own.
+- Vaccines help to build immunity against certain diseases that your body has trouble fighting on its own.

 Antibodies and the Role they Play